devflhz/apprentice/blog/content/articles/week-2/the-best-programming-lang.md

 ## Community

-Havinga a big community of people who are interested in the language is an essential factor, without a community, who do you ask for help?
+Having a big community of people who are interested in the language is an essential factor, without a community, who do you ask for help?

 ## What you already know